kwitaszek/SmartWatch/README.md

 ![](https://github.com/kwitaszek/SmartWatch/blob/master/Images)

-Step 7:
+Step 7 Soldering the Arduino:

-Prepare your solder in one hand and sodlering iron in another .
-Place your iron with the sodlered area near the scopper hole.
-Place the solcder and on the melted aread and let tahsodler sink inot the scopper hole.
-This process should be 2-3 seconds for every hole on the baord. after finishing this should be the fafinsihed work.
+Prepare your solder in one hand and soldering iron in the other.
+Place your iron next to the area you want to solder in.
+Place the solder onto the tinned area and let the solder sink into the soldered area.
+This process should be 2-3 seconds for every hole.After finishing this should be the finished work:

 ![](https://github.com/kwitaszek/SmartWatch/blob/master/Images)

-Step 8:
+Step 8 Soldering the components:

-Repeat step 7 for the OLED screen, the sensor and the usb charger.
-All the pins on each component will face downwarsds.
+Repeat step 7 for the OLED screen, the sensor and the USB charger.
+All the pins on each component will face downward.
 After you done this is how the finsihed work should look like.

 ![](https://github.com/kwitaszek/SmartWatch/blob/master/Images)
 ![](https://github.com/kwitaszek/SmartWatch/blob/master/Images)
 ![](https://github.com/kwitaszek/SmartWatch/blob/master/Images)

-Congrats if this is yourr first time sodlering.
-After you are done, make sure to tunr off the the iron in case uyou forget.
+Congrats if this is your first time soldering.
+After you are done, make sure to turn off the the iron in case you forget.

 ### Flashing the software on the Arduino

-Now that you ahve soldered the ardunio you are now able to put software the on the baord.
+Now that you have soldered the pins on the Ardunio you are now able to put software the on the board.

-Carefully connect the cable between the adapter and the board.
+Carefully connect the cable between the adapter and the board(the top 6 pins).

 Adapter:  Arduino: